WilliamUW/ScalingETH/README.md

 # ScalingETH

-Using the Near Blockchain Operating System to build a decentralized widget on BOS.GG, integrated with Lido to offer quick swaps on Ethereum
+Using the Near Blockchain Operating System to build a decentralized app on BOS.GG, integrated with Lido to offer quick swaps on Ethereum

 ![image](https://user-images.githubusercontent.com/25058545/227757473-c35b5eec-0cc3-47c5-aa6e-afa08edbdece.png)